-- 1.3.3 A faculty member who wishes to supervise an applicant who has a four-year (120 credit hours) Baccalaureate degree (or equivalent) that does not meet the GPA requirements stated above and who obtains the recommendation of the appropriate program must have approval from the Dean who admits the applicant.
-The applicant must have significant formal training and relevant professional experience to offset such GPA deficiencies. - 1.3.4 Evidence is required, in the form of three letters of reference that are submitted directly to the Office of the Registrar from qualified referees, of the student's ability to undertake advanced work in the area of interest.
+- 1.3.2 In exceptional situations and at the discretion of the program, an applicant's admissibility may be adjudicated on the basis of performance in at least 12 credits of upper-level coursework directly related to the intended field of study. - 1.3.3 A program may recommend admission for an applicant who has a four-year Baccalaureate degree (or equivalent) who does not meet the minimum GPA requirement for the program if the applicant demonstrates sufficient relevant experience and expertise to offset GPA deficiencies.
+Exceptional admission must have approval by the Dean. - 1.3.4 Evidence is required, in the form of three letters of reference that are submitted directly to the Office of the Registrar from qualified referees, of the student's ability to undertake advanced work in the area of interest.